To keep giving you relevant and timely content, we update our most popular posts. This article was last updated in June 2021.

 2. You have to learn to do a ton of new things—and fast.

-Let’s say you want to go ahead and sell a $395 course, and let’s assume you’re totally okay with a 1% conversion rate.
+Let’s say you want to go ahead and sell a $395 course, and let’s assume you’re okay with a 1% conversion rate.

 You’re going to do this big launch, sell 10 spots, and make $3950.
 That sounds great … until you think about all the work and time you have to put in.

-And then you have to create all the marketing materials for your launch.
+Then you have to create all the marketing materials for your launch.
 And then you have to create a webinar.

 Since you haven’t done any of these things before, you first have to learn how to do them.
 And then you have to actually do them.
 (Have you ever made a pitch at a webinar?
 If not, then the first few times you do it, you’re probably not going to be great at it.)